 FortiEDR is a unified endpoint security solution designed from the beginning to take a behavior-based approach to pre-infection and post-infection protection as well as detection and response.
 This unique combination is more effective at stopping breaches and preventing ransomware encryption attacks because it blocks, detects, and defuses threats automatically.

 Other EDR vendors often rely on manual responses to the initial detection, which can take anywhere from 30 minutes to several hours to contain.
-FortiEDR's detect and defuse step is preemptive; it blocks external communications of malware and denies it access to file systems, which prevents file exfiltration and ransomware encryption in real time.
+FortiEDR's detect and defuse step is preemptive; it blocks external communications of malware and denies it access to file systems, which prevents data exfiltration and ransomware encryption in real-time.

 FortiEDR also defuses threats without terminating the process or quarantining the endpoint.
 It has granular tracking of system operation that allows the solution to see every step of system operations, enabling it to wait as long as possible in order to be as confident as possible in taking a blocking action.
 This approach reduces the risk of false positives while blocking the ultimate objectives of many cyberattacks.

 In doing so, it buys time for continued analysis of the incident.
-And in the rare case of too aggressive in action, the block is lifted without disturbing users or disrupting business.
+And in the rare case of it being too aggressive in action, the block is lifted without disturbing users or disrupting business.

 A zero-trust security model takes the opposite approach.
 The assumption is that no user or device is trustworthy until proven otherwise.
 That means no trust is granted for any transaction without first verifying that the user and the device are authorized to have access.

 Fortinet uses the combination of an endpoint agent and power of FortiOS to perform identity verification for every single session.
 It controls which applications a user is allowed to access regardless of whether the user is located at headquarters or connecting from somewhere else.
 Users are validated every time they access an application for every session.
 Their access to applications also can be limited based on things such as their role.